Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 They have rejected it.

-The Afghanistan Taliban has rejected the objective of the London conference.
+The Afghanistan Taliban has rejected the objective of the London Conference.

-See, Obama runs around, he's part of the loony left that says the only reason there is terrorism is because there is poverty and lack of opportunity.
+He's part of the loony left that says the only reason there is terrorism is because there is poverty and lack of opportunity.

 And that's not correct.